Hobart Hurricanes (WBBL)

-The Hobart Hurricanes are a women's Twenty20 cricket team based in Bellerive, Tasmania.
-(Note: Administrative and training base) They compete in the Women's Big Bash League.
+The Hobart Hurricanes are a women's Twenty20 cricket team based in Hobart, Tasmania.
+They compete in the Women's Big Bash League.
+They won their first title in 2025.

 History

 Formation

 One of eight founding WBBL teams, the Hobart Hurricanes are aligned with the men's team of the same name.
 At the official WBBL launch on 10 July 2015, Julie Hunter was unveiled as the team's first-ever player signing.
 Julia Price was appointed as the Hurricanes' inaugural coach, while Heather Knight became the inaugural captain.

 The Hurricanes played their first match on 11 December against the Melbourne Renegades at Aurora Stadium, winning by 35 runs.

 Rivalries

 Melbourne Stars

-The Hurricanes and Melbourne Stars have combined to produce an inordinate amount of matches with close finishes, including:
+The Hurricanes and Melbourne Stars have combined to produce an inordinate number of matches with close finishes, including: